andrewhouse/andrewhouse.github.io/source/_posts/2014-08-06-how-ruby-chose-me.markdown

 pieces that run in the background.
 That's right, I wanted to take a look into the back-end. <br>
 <!-- more -->
-After reasearching for countless days I finally stumbled upon Ruby on Rails.
+After researching for countless days I finally stumbled upon Ruby on Rails.
 It seemed that Rails was a great way to start looking into the backend.
 However, the majority of places I saw said to absolutly not start Rails until I was fluent in Ruby.